Awards & Recognition

 Merkel cell carcinoma does not have a distinctive appearance.
 It usually develops on sun-exposed skin as a painless, firm, flesh-colored red or blue bump.
 It will grow rapidly and/or break down the overlying skin.
 Diagnosis usually requires a biopsy.
 Most common factors for those at risk of developing MCC are:

 Information, frequently asked questions and treatment information about Merkel cell carcinoma can be found at Merkelcell.org.
-To schedule an appointment or find out more about our skin cancer program at The University of Arizona Cancer Center at St. Joseph’s, call 888.670.6341.
+To schedule an appointment or find out more about our skin cancer program at the Dignity Health – Cancer Institute at St. Joseph’s, call 888.670.6341.

 Dermatofibrosarcoma protuberans (DFSP) is a rare, slow-growing malignant tumor that develops in the deep tissues of the skin and, using a tentacle-type approach, can grow into surrounding fat, muscle and bone.
 It often presents as a small, firm patch of skin, approximately one to five centimeters in diameter.